Banu Baybars Hawks

 Kerem Karaosmanoğlu spent a good part of his life learning and teaching.
 He did undergraduate and graduate studies at Bilkent University, Political Science Department, after which he went to Goldsmiths at University of London to get PhD degree in 2006 in Media and Communications.
 Since 2007 he has been teaching at the Department of Humanities and Social Science at Yıldız Technical University, Istanbul.
 Among his research interests are conspiracy theories, minorities in Turkey, cultural identities and the new urban Islamic identity in Turkey.

-Burak Özçetin is currently working as an Associate Professor of Communication at Kadir Has University Faculty of Communication.
+Burak Özçetin is currently working as an Associate Professor of Communication at İstanbul Bilgi University Faculty of Communication.
 Dr. Özçetin completed his PhD at Middle East Technical University Department of Political Science and Public Administration.
 Dr. Özçetin is teaching and researching on political communication, communication theory, new media and research methods.
 Dr. Özçetin has recently finalized a nationwide TUBITAK project on television viewing and cultural consumption patterns of religious conservative audiences in Turkey.
-His most recent work Communication Theories, which is a comprehensive work on mainstream and critical communication theories will be published by İletişim Publishing House this July. Özçetin is currently working on his book Media and Populism in Turkey: A Comparative Study.
+His most recent work Communication Theories, which is a comprehensive work on mainstream and critical communication theories was published by İletişim Publishing House in July 2018. Özçetin is currently working on his book Media and Populism in Turkey: A Comparative Study.

 Dr. Sarphan Uzunoğlu is currently working as an Assistant Professor at Lebanese American University Department of Communication Arts.
 Dr. Uzunoğlu is a director of TGS Akademi (Education Program of TGS Journalists Union of Turkey), executive editor of NewsLabTurkey and editor of Journo.
 Uzunoğlu’s PhD thesis was focused on precarious journalistic labor in Turkey’s media environment.